 However, it should be noted that fleece must be dried very carefully as it is flammable and cannot handle heat too well.
 So, if caught in the rain, ensure that you do not tumble dry or iron it, and if drying over a radiator make sure that it isn’t too warm, as it could burn the fleece.

 Is Fleece Vegan?

-As our fleece is made from polyester or cotton – or sometimes a combo – it is wool-free.
+As our fleece is made from polyester or cotton – or even sometimes a combination of both – it is wool-free.

 For those conscious of their clothing being vegan, you certainly don’t need to freeze when it gets chilly, as fleece (sometimes referred to as synthetic wool) is the most comforting and heat-trapping fabric, yet completely ethical.
 Designed with enough thickness to keep you warm, you don’t have to sacrifice on style, colour or price to be happy with your clothing.